poojapatil0404/poojapatil0404/README.md

 **Robowaves (Unit of Test Yantra Software Solutions)**
 📅 Feb 2025 – May 2025

-- Built responsive web applications using Java, Spring Boot, HTML, CSS, and JavaScript
-- Developed RESTful backend APIs with Spring Boot
+- Developed backend modules using Java and Spring Boot
+- Built REST APIs for frontend integration
-- Integrated MySQL database using optimized SQL queries
+- Worked with MySQL and optimized SQL queries
-- Improved performance by optimizing database operations
-- Gained real-world experience in full stack development
+- Gained real-world experience in agile development environment

 ---